balancer/tokenlists/README.md

 `src/tokenlists/balancer`.

 1. `metadata.ts` - Edit this to change the highlevel tokenlist metadata.
-1. `tokens.ts` - Edit it this to add or remove tokens from the generated tokenlist.
+1. `tokens.ts` - Edit this to add or remove tokens from the generated tokenlist.
 1. `overwrite.ts` - Edit this to overwrite any token data that is incorrect when generated automatically.